rahamath45/backend/README.md

 Start & end time must be valid ISO dates
 Cannot book overlapping times
 The server returns clear error messages for invalid requests.

+### Assumptions & Limitations

+- Authentication is not implemented (can be extended)
+- Only one booking per room per time slot is allowed
+- Time comparisons are handled using ISO 8601 format
+- MongoDB Atlas is required for transaction support

 #### What this project solves